“Where are you from?” they asked.

 “Seville” I replied.

-Berries are a wonderful variety of red fruits whereas the Berrys are a wonderful family from England.
+If you were wondering where such a name came from, it’s as simple as this.
+Berries are a wonderful variety of red fruits whereas the Berrys are a great family from England.
 Since part of the family happens to live in Spain, we became known as The Spanish Berrys.
-And voilà!
-(Yes, there is even some French in there, too).
+And voilà, the name stuck.
+(Yes, there is even some French family in there, too).